Find flights

 The Asiana Airlines model

 Onboard you’ll find pleasingly spacious seats, even in economy, and a decent business class.
-Most of its planes aren’t the newest (with the exception of the Airbus A350 and A321neo) and that means they might not have the latest amenities, but I think the tradeoff for more personal space is well worth it.
+Most planes aren’t the newest (except the Airbus A350 and A321neo), which means they might not have the latest tech, but I think the tradeoff for more personal space is well worth it.

 Economy class seats

-While most airlines now have 10 seats in every economy row aboard the Boeing 777, Asiana Airlines outfits these rows with just 9.
-That’s real extra comfort and space between you and your neighbours and I can definitely feel the difference myself.
+Asiana Airlines provides generous seat spacing in its Boeing 777 economy cabin.
+That’s real extra comfort and space between you and your neighbors, and I can definitely feel the difference myself.

-When booking on the double-decker A380 Superjumbo, I highly recommend choosing a seat on the top deck.
-The economy cabin on this upper level is outfitted with fewer seats (a 2 by 4 by 2 layout rather than the 3 by 4 by 3 downstairs) and window seat passengers have their own individual side locker that offers a large amount of extra space.
+I recommend choosing a seat on the A380’s top deck.
+The upper economy cabin has Duo Seats at the windows (2 seats together) with fewer seats overall than downstairs, and window seat passengers get their own individual side locker with a large amount of extra space.

 Business class seats

-Asiana’s business class is comfortable and pleasingly consistent.
-On the long-haul planes (the A350, A380 and 777) there are full lie-flat beds in a staggered layout that are very similar across models.
-All of the business-class seats are decent, but some are much better than others because of the staggered layout.
+Asiana’s business class is comfortable and pleasingly consistent across long-haul planes (the A350, A380 and 777), with full lie-flat beds in a staggered layout.
+All seats are decent, but some are much better than others because of this configuration.

-For more privacy, choose one next to a window or, if you prefer an aisle seat, one in the centre section where the side table will still separate you from the aisle.
-This will give you some separation from the service cart and others walking up and down the aisle so you won’t be disturbed by plane activity, but you’ll still have direct access to the aisle.
+For more privacy, choose a window seat or a centre section aisle seat where the side table separates you from the aisle.
+This gives you separation from the service cart and foot traffic so you won’t be disturbed, while maintaining direct aisle access.

-The A380 also offers what used to be first class but is now called the Business Suite and is sold as a modest upgrade from business class.
-If you want to live a first-class lifestyle on a business-class budget, this is the seat for you.
-The suite itself is a little older than others, but it’s super-spacious and still a really swanky experience, especially if you’ve never flown international first class.
+The A380 also has what used to be first class, now called the Business Suite.
+It’s sold as a modest upgrade from business, so if you want to live a first-class lifestyle on a business-class budget, this is the seat for you.
+The suite is a little dated, but it’s spacious and still a swanky experience.

-On the regional Airbus A330, you’ll find the older model of sloping sleeper seats.
-These recline to a full lie-flat position, but not parallel to the floor.
-Instead, you’ll be lying at an angle to the floor, with your feet lower than your head.
-I find them fine for a little snooze on a flight of a few hours, but they aren’t up to modern international business standard for long-haul.
+On the regional Airbus A330, you’ll find older, sloping sleeper seats.
+They recline flat, but at an angle, so your feet are lower than your head.
+They’re fine for a nap on a shorter flight, but they don’t meet modern standards for long-haul business class.

 Asiana Airlines’ primary airports

-I’ll usually try to spend at least a couple of days in Seoul as a layover if I’m connecting on Asiana Airlines.
+Asiana flights in Korea operate from Terminal 1 at Seoul’s Incheon International Airport, roughly 60 km miles west of the city centre with a convenient Airport Railroad Express (AREX) train connection.
+I’ll usually try to spend at least a couple of days in Seoul as a layover when connecting on Asiana.
 It’s such an incredible city with so much to see and do, and modern Seoul changes so fast that there’s always something new to check out.

-Asiana’s terminal might be on the older side, but the airport wins awards for good reason: It’s spacious, airy and efficient, with tons of shops and delicious eateries.
-Bargains on Korean cosmetics abound, and my go-to for a snack is the iconic Paris Baguette.
-It’s hard to put a foot wrong for food at this airport, though.
+Asiana’s terminal might be older, but the airport wins awards for good reason.
+It’s spacious, airy and efficient, with tons of shops and delicious eateries.
+Bargains on Korean cosmetics abound, and my go-to snack is the iconic Paris Baguette.
+It’s hard to put a foot wrong for food at this airport.

 Airline partners and frequent flyer program

-Asiana’s frequent flyer program is called Asiana Club and it is currently fully reciprocal with Star Alliance partners, including Air Canada and United Airlines.
-Star Alliance Silver and Gold members therefore get all their usual benefits when flying Asiana Airlines.
+Asiana’s frequent flyer program is called Asiana Club, and it’s part of the Star Alliance network.
+That means Star Alliance Silver and Gold members get their usual perks when flying with Asiana.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.